 A shareholder in our 16-unit co-op hasn’t paid maintenance in over a year.
 What are our options?

-“If a co-op isn’t receiving the maintenance it is due, it puts pressure on the building’s financial health and generates bad politics within the community,” says Steven Wagner, a real estate attorney at the Manhattan law firm Wagner, Berkow & Brandt who represents co-op and condo boards and owners.
+“If a co-op isn’t receiving the maintenance it is due, it puts pressure on the building’s financial health and generates bad politics within the community,” says Steven Wagner, a Manhattan real estate attorney who represents co-op and condo boards and owners.

 Essentially, the shareholder is taking an interest-free loan from the co-op without permission, with the other shareholders covering the shortfall.

 “Hopefully your building has reserve funds, but those funds should not be used to pay the dues of defaulting shareholders,” Wagner says.
 Even if the missing maintenance amount is low, after a year or so it can quickly build up to several thousand dollars of missing income for the building.

 “When a shareholder stops paying their maintenance, they risk getting involved in a lawsuit or having the apartment sold by their board or lender,” he says.